infinum/frontend-handbook/React/React hooks.md

 In the above example `setCounter1`, `setCounter2` and `setCounter3` updates inside click handler will be batched and component will be re-rendered only once.

-The problem appears when we have async handler and React can't perform aromatic batching.
+The problem appears when we have async handler and React can't perform automatic batching.

 The Problem ⚡